 Hanapepe - Kaumakani is a blue-collar town, with 38.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hanapepe - Kaumakani is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Hanapepe - Kaumakani who work in maintenance occupations (12.97%), farm management occupations (11.05%), and office and administrative support (7.49%).

 Hanapepe - Kaumakani is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Hanapepe - Kaumakani is an extremely ethnically-diverse town.
 The people who call Hanapepe - Kaumakani home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hanapepe - Kaumakani residents report their race to be Asian, followed by Native Hawaiian.
 Important ancestries of people in Hanapepe - Kaumakani include Portuguese, Italian, Polish, Austrian, and German.